MicrosoftDocs/dynamics-365-project-operations/articles/project-management/projectplanningUIFAQ.md

 ## Issue: The project doesn't load and the UI is stuck on the spinner

-For the purposes of authentication, pop-ups must be enabled for the task grid to load.
+For the purposes of authentication, pop-ups must be enabled for the Task grid to load.
 If pop-ups aren't enabled, the screen will be stuck on the loading spinner.
 The following graphic shows the URL with a blocked pop-up label in the address bar which is resulting in the spinner getting stuck trying to load the page.

    ![Application user details.](media/popupsblocked.png)